All Episodes

 Yeah.

-My personal feeling, and I I'll take this to the grave with me, that the man took courage in nominating not only Brown but Meyer, only because he didn't listen listen to the left wind or the right wind.
+My personal feeling, and I'll take this to the grave with me, that the man took courage in nominating not only Brown but Meyer, only because he didn't listen to the left wind or the right wind.

 He made his own decision.

-And so he went about George Bush, not Clinton.
+He's talking about George Bush, not Clinton.

 George Bush.

-Yeah, I I took I thought you just said Clinton.
+Yeah, I thought you just said Clinton.

 I'm sorry.